For Employers

 What is it going to cost?

 Our fees vary according to the issues in your case.
-Our charges are based on an hourly rate of £275 + VAT and so vary according to the work required in a given case.
-A full fee quote is available once we have advised on the merits of a case including reviewing all paperwork (such an assessment is likely to cost £550 – 962.50 + VAT).
+Our charges for tribunal work is based on an average hourly rate of £295 + VAT charged at 20% and so vary according to the work required in a given case.
+A full fee quote is available once we have advised on the merits of a case, including reviewing all paperwork (such an assessment is likely to cost £999 + VAT charged at 20%).
 We are able to offer fixed fees tailored to your case once we understand what it is.

 This includes: